 12. Durango to Silverton, Colorado

 The route: from downtown Durango, take Main Street (or Highway 550) north.
-Follow this road for 48 miles until you reach Silverton where signs will point you towards the downtown area.
+Follow this road for 48 miles until you reach Silverton.

 Recommended by Ashley from Impact Winder.